Skip to contents

 logging

 logical.
 If TRUE, a folder 'autosave/fitmodel' is created and messages about the process are printed in a logging file and to console (depending on OS).
-Additionally intermediate results are saved in a .RData file with the participant ID in the name.
+Additionally intermediate results are saved in a .RData file with the participant/subject ID in the name.

 precision